Zach488/qb-burgershot/Readme.md

-Please feel free to contribute or improve code will be much appreicated.
+Please feel free to contribute or improve code will be much appreciated.